automata-network/docs/docs/nftfair/introduction.md

 ## Network:

-This platform is easily compatible with most Layer 1 EVM networks.
-The currently supported network(s) are:
+This platform is compatible with most EVM networks.
+We currently support the hosting of Fairdrop events on the following networks:

 - BSC

-In the future, we plan to deploy the platform to the following networks:

-- Polygon
-- Moonriver
-- Ethereum
+We are working hard to expand the list of supported networks and if your intended launch network is not included in our supported list, please reach out to us at [nftfair@ata.network](mailto:nftfair@ata.network).

 ## Fairdrop Templates: